A Brief History of Requisite Organization (RO) in the United States

 1976 Jaques published magnum opus, A General Theory of Bureaucracy.

 1978 R. Martin Richards’ PhD at Georgia validated Jaques definition of TSD as length rather than amount or type of responsibility and risk.

-1978-1981 Jack Welch selected as Chairman and CEO of General Electric using Mahler’s version of Brown’s strata capability.
+1978-1981 Jack Welch process of selection as Chairman and CEO of General Electric using Mahler’s version of Brown’s strata capability.
 See 1987 book by Vancil and 1988 excerpt in Fortune.

 1970s-1980s Edna Homa Hunt installed the theory at Beth Israel Deaconess Hospital, Boston (a teaching affiliate of Harvard Medical School) over a 10-year long consulting